-The following section outlines important policies of the Foundation of which students should make themselves aware.
+The following section outlines important policies of the Graduate Theological Foundation of which students should make themselves aware.

 Students may make payments by check, money order or credit card.
-Online credit card payments can be made here.
+To make tuition and fee payments online click here

 Any student choosing to withdraw from a degree program within 90 days of acceptance will receive 80% reimbursement of any portion of tuition paid within those 90 days.